Chinese New Year - Year of the Tiger for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-This year, the Chinese New Year starts on Tuesday, February 1st, 2022, marking the beginning of the Year of the Tiger, and it is a good opportunity to use it as a social studies lesson for your preschoolers, to help them learn about and appreciate the Chinese culture, and connect them with the world.
+This year, the Chinese New Year starts on Tuesday, February 1st, 2022, marking the beginning of the Year of the Tiger.
+This is a good opportunity to use it as a social studies lesson for your preschoolers, helping them learn about and appreciate Chinese culture and connect with the world.

-This celebration is the most important festival celebrated in China, it’s also known as Lunar Year or Spring Festival (because it marks the beginning of Spring), and it’s a very important time where families get together.
+This is the most important festival celebrated in China.
+It’s also known as the Lunar Year or Spring Festival (because it marks the beginning of Spring), and it’s a very important time when families get together.

 Even when it’s mainly recognized as a Chinese New Year, in reality, is the most important event celebrated in other Asian countries as well, such as Indonesia, The Philippines, Vietnam, South Korea, Malaysia, North Korea, Taiwan, Singapore, and Brunei, and in many Chinatowns in cities such as Los Angeles, San Francisco, New York, London, Paris, and other, where you can see the traditional decorations everywhere and enjoy firecrackers, colorful parades, and dragon dances.

-Traditionally, the Chinese New Year was a time when people prayed to the gods to ensure that their next year’s harvest would be abundant.
-Nowadays since has changed, but Chinese people still pray as they remember their ancestors.
-The celebrations last about two weeks, and are wrapped up with the Lantern Festival, held on the 15th day after the Chinese New Year’s Eve.
+Traditionally, the Chinese New Year was when people prayed to the gods to ensure that their next year’s harvest would be abundant.
+Nowadays, it has changed, but Chinese people still pray as they remember their ancestors.
+The celebrations last about two weeks and are wrapped up with the Lantern Festival, held on the 15th day after the Chinese New Year’s Eve.

-I’ve included a FREE Chinese New Year activities pack, which you can find at the end of this post.
+I’ve included a FREE Chinese New Year activities pack at the end of this post.

 Chinese New Year - Year of the Tiger activities pack